-This page sets how terrain and topography is drawn on the map window.
-The effect of the changed terrain settings are directly visible at the small preview below.

-Terrain display: Draws digital elevation terrain on the map.

-Topography display: Draws topographical features (roads, rivers, lakes etc.) on the map.
+MAL N wind page sets how terrain and topography is drawn on the map ow.
+The effect of the changed terrain settings are directly le at the small preview below.
+Terrain o lisplay : Draws digital elevation terrain on the map.
+Topography of lisplay : Draws topographical features (roads, rivers, lakes etc.) on the map.
+L

-Terrain colours: Defines the colour ramp used in terrain rendering.
+Terrain colours : Defines the colour ramp used in terrain rendering.
 Various schemes are available, which works best for you will depend on how mountainous your region is.

-Slope shading: The terrain can be shaded among slopes to indicate either wind direction, sun position or a fixed shading from North-West.
-Slopes faced to the wind (or sun) get displayed brighter and the averted slopes get darker.

-Terrain contrast: Defines the amount of Phong shading in the terrain rendering.
-Use large values to emphasise terrain slope, smaller values if flying in steep mountains.

-Terrain brightness: Defines the brightness (whiteness) of the terrain rendering.
+- Slope shading^{}: The terrain can be shaded among slopes to indicate either wind direction, sun position or a fixed shading from North-West.
+Slopes faced to the wind (or sun) get displayed brighter and the averted slopes get darker. - Terrain contrast^{}: Defines the amount of Phong shading in the terrain rendering.
+Use large values to emphasise terrain slope, smaller values if flying in steep mountains. - Terrain brightness^{}: Defines the brightness (whiteness) of the terrain rendering.
 This controls the average illumination of the terrain.